Morkalork/pixafont/README.md

 # pixafont

 This library can be used to generate pixel fonts.
-Quite handy, under very specific circumstances...
+Quite handy, under very specific circumstances.

+Each letter will always be 5x5 at most, but some letters may be smaller than this.

 # Installing